The Central Powers consisted of Austria-Hungary, Bulgaria, Germany and the Ottoman Empire (now Turkey).

-November 3, 1914 - Russia declares war on Ottoman Empire (now Turkey).
+November 3, 1914 - Russia declares war on the Ottoman Empire.

-November 5, 1914 - Great Britain and France declare war on Ottoman Empire.
+November 5, 1914 - Great Britain and France declare war on the Ottoman Empire.

 May 7, 1915 - A German U-20 submarine sinks the British passenger ship, the Lusitania; 1,198 are killed, including 128 Americans.